International Politics Summer School 2019

 OUDCE reserves the right to alter details of any course should illness or any other emergency prevent a tutor from teaching, and to cancel a course or seminar if exceptionally low enrolment would make it educationally unviable.

-- Attend a lecture programme focusing on all regions covered by the summer school.
+- attend a lecture programme focusing on all regions covered by the summer school; and

 Tutors will monitor students’ contribution to class discussions.